eonist/eonist.github.io/_posts/2018-08-26-How-to-pull-request-on-github.md

 1. Find repo you want to make a PR for
 2. Click the fork button
-3. Pick where you want to fork. your personal account or org account etc
+3. Pick where you want to fork.
+Your personal account or org account etc
 4. Edit your fork
 5. Hit the **New Pull Request** button on the front of the fork
 6. Go through the PR wizard